Page Contents

 Move-In Dates

-- Upper-year students can begin moving in any time on Friday, August 29, 2025.
+- Upper-year students and returning residents can begin moving in any time on Friday, August 29, 2025.

 During Move-In Day, staff and student leaders will be at New College to help residents check in to residence, get their room keys, and get settled in their rooms.

-If you are concerned that you will not be able to check into residence by September 7th, contact the Office of Residence and Student Life immediately at new.residence@utoronto.ca.
+If you are concerned that you will not be able to check into residence by September 7th, contact the Office of Residence and Student Life at new.residence@utoronto.ca as early as possible.

-Due to the quick turnaround between the summer residence term and Move-In Day, New College is not able to accommodate general early move ins (such as for early travel dates) before August 24th.
+Due to the quick turnaround between the summer residence term and Move-In Day, New College is not able to accommodate any move ins before 9:00am on August 24th.

 Preparing for Residence